LiuJiewenTT/LiuJiewenTT.github.io/history/22_5_1_1/index.md

 The successor of mcmod project.
 It can inject shaders, configs and so on.
 It's more powerful than mcmod and it will give you better MCNE experience in the real meaning. **BUT, it would not be free to get one.** (Together with support service.)

- Version 1.1 to 1.4 are now on sale!
-Go to homepage of [AlfredTT, afdian.net](https://afdian.net/@AlfredTT) to use bank card or WeChat Pay or Go email me and pay with **E-CNY**.

-*Contact me at liuljwtt@foxmail.com*
+*Coming soon...
+Version 1.1 to 1.4 have been developed already.
+They will be available as soon as the payment is ready and the apache licenses are added.*

+*You may get a copy of v1.2 immediately if you can use E-CNY to pay.
+Contact me at liuljwtt@foxmail.com*

 ### ThreadKiller

 Ban the threads you don't want.
 You can use this to make simple management or joke with your friends. (e.g., try adding explorer.exe to the target list :smile:)

-The base is `BlackCurtain`, whose work is now opened and will have further development of UI like `ThreadKiller`.
+The base part is planned to be open sourced.
+But there are experience-improved plans as well.
+(Together with support service.)

 *Coming soon...*

 ### BlackCurtain

 Do you have times when you want some .exe or .bat running without window?
 Here comes the assisting tool!
 You can get one if you make a small donation.
 (Free support service.
 Although it should not have any problem.)

-The work is also an open-source project(*MIT license*), you may search in Github and develop a version of yours. **It's free for individual use, charged for commercial uses.** Contact me at liuljwtt@foxmail.com

 ### More tools